joniles/mpxj/mkdocs/docs/howto-read-primavera.md

 ```

 You can then add a reference to this assembly to your project.
 Configuring the
-JDBC driver needs to be done in a slightly different way than you would using
+JDBC driver needs to be done in a slightly different way than you would when using
 Java.
 Here we need to create an instance of the JDBC driver class directly,
 rather than referencing it by name as we would in Java.